 Brain Health Kuel Category Expert: Patricia Faust, MGS

 We are living in a paradox right now.
+More than ever our brains need a break.

 I look up at the night sky and I see all of the stars I have seen all my life.
 They are in the same location, twinkling like they always have.
 It is a given that I will always see them that way.
 I walk outside to see all of the white blooms on our pear trees as Spring explodes with color.
 No matter how exhausted I am with winter, the coming of Spring rejuvenates me and I feel hopeful.